You can learn about French Meringue and easily make French Meringue recipe with step by step pictures!

 If you want to make a soft meringue to cover your pies, the ratio is 1:1, 1 part of egg white to 1 part of sugar by weight.

 However, if you want to make a stiff-hard meringue to make pastry shells or meringue kisses, the ratio will be 1:2 or 1:1,5; 1 part of egg white to 1,5-2 parts of sugar by weight.

 Do We Bake or Dry Meringue Kisses?

-If your plan is using French Meringue over pies, after you place it over a pie, it is advised to bake it at 375°F (177°C) for 15 minutes to avoid salmenolla.
-You can read about egg safety at Incredibleegg.
+If your plan is using French Meringue over pies, it is advised to bake it at 375°F (177°C) for 15 minutes to avoid salmonella.
+You can read about egg safety at Foodsafety.gov.

-After my warnings, we can talk about how I make French meringue 🙂
+After my warnings, let’s see how I make French meringue. 🙂

-Remember that egg whites are easier to seperate when they are cold but easier to whisk when they are at room temperature.
-After you seperate the egg whites, let them stand at room temperature for 30 minutes.
+Remember that egg whites are easier to separate when they are cold but easier to whisk when they are at room temperature.
+After you separate the egg whites, let them stand at room temperature for 30 minutes.

 Then, at medium speed, I continue whisking.
 When the foams become thicker, I gradually add the sugar.